danomatika/swig-openframeworks/README.md

 Currently it covers *most* of the api while leaving out base classes.

-There is a main "of" module and functions, classes, constants, & enums are renamed:
+It creates a module containing all the imported classes, functions, classes, constants & enums.
+By default this module is named "of".
+This can be changed with the `MODULE_NAME` variable.

+The contents of the module are renamed by default:

 * **function**: ofBackground -> of.background
 * **class**: ofColor -> of.Color
 * **constant**: OF_LOG_VERBOSE -> of.LOG_VERBOSE
 * **enum**: ofShader::POSITION_ATTRIBUTE -> of.Shader.POSITION_ATTRIBUTE

+The renaming can be controlled with the `RENAME` variable.

 To see the main differences with the OF C++ API run the following: